mistersingh179/bw-dashboard/README.md

 - UI to see the winning campaign on webpage

 ## Pending issues
-  - add child logger to request object
-  - use middleware to add it

 - pagination size to persist across pages
 - fix dashboard numbers
 - take title & description instead of content when scoring campaigns